-This includes Centurion Lounges.
-Priority Pass lounges, Delta Sky Clubs (while you’re flying Delta), and more—which means you’ll be traveling in style and comfort with this business travel card.
+This includes Centurion Lounges, Priority Pass lounges, Delta Sky Clubs (if you’re flying Delta), and more—which means you’ll be traveling in style and comfort with this business travel card.
 If you’re dreaming about not having to scavenge for a seat by your gate as you wait, or eating yet another bag of trail mix to hold you over until you land, then you’ve struck gold (or, well, platinum in this case).

 Amex Business Platinum benefits don’t just apply to the journey—they also apply to the destination.
 As an Amex Business Platinum cardholder, you’ll get an automatic upgrade to Gold Elite Status at Hilton and Starwood Hotels.

-This Amex Business Platinum benefit covers up to $200 of additional charges—think checked baggage, in-flight faire, or upgrades, for instance—and that’s the stuff that can really add up.
+This Amex Business Platinum benefit covers up to $200 of additional charges—think checked baggage, in-flight fare, or upgrades, for instance—and that’s the stuff that can really add up.
 The most notable part is that you can apply this credit to any airline of your choosing.

 The sustained rates at which you’ll be able to earn for your business spending are an Amex Business Platinum benefit definitely worth noting.
 For instance, if you make a purchase through Amex’s travel portal, you’ll see a return of 5x Membership Rewards points for every dollar you spend.

 What are thousands of points worth if they’re only good for something you’re not interested in purchasing?
-That’s why Membership Rewards points that you earn with the Amex Business Platinum will be transferable to all 20 of Amex’s hotel and airline partners, which include Delta, JetBlue, Hilton, and Starwood.
+That’s why Membership Rewards points that you earn with the Amex Business Platinum card will be transferable to all 20 of Amex’s hotel and airline partners, which include Delta, JetBlue, Hilton, and Starwood.

 Amex Business Platinum benefits also include a bunch of protections, most of which apply to travel expenses or risks.
 This means car rental loss, damage to lost or stolen luggage, and many other mishaps that you might encounter while traveling won’t be as grave with the Amex Business Platinum in hand.

-We’ve covered the very best Amex Business Platinum benefits, but we do have to address the elephant in the wallet—the Amex Business Platinum’s substantial annual fee of $450.
+We’ve covered the very best Amex Business Platinum benefits, but we do have to address the elephant in the wallet—the Amex Business Platinum’s substantial annual fee of $695.

 The proof is in the numbers, starting with your annual airline incidentals credit of $200.
-After that one-off perk, you’ll just need to justify the remaining $250 of the annual fee that’s not covered by that airline credit.
+After that one-off perk, you’ll only need to justify the remaining $250 of the annual fee that’s not covered by that airline credit.

 That’s certainly easy to manage, especially when you consider the lounge access that this card grants you—for access to Priority Pass lounges, you’d have to pay $99 annually at the very least.
 Meanwhile, getting into the Delta Sky Club would put you back a solid $495 a year.
 If you pay for Global Entry, that’s another $100.
 And we’re not even getting into Membership Rewards, discounts, and more.